NiklasLiljendahl/ps_17/README.md

 3. Edit parameters.php (dbhost, dbname, dbuser, dbpass)
 4. Change shop domain
 <br />4a) If you can access /admin-yabs/:
-Go to "Butiksparametrar" -> Trafik & SEO (SEO & URLs) -> edit "Butikens domännamn (localhost/IP/domain) and "Standard URL" (if files are located on a subfolder (ex. domain.com/sub-folder) otherwise leave blank.
+Go to "Butiksparametrar" -> Trafik & SEO (SEO & URLs) -> edit "Butikens domännamn (localhost/IP/domain) and "Standard URL" (if files are located on a subfolder (ex. domain.com/sub-folder) otherwise leave blank.<br />
 <br />4b) If you can't access the /admin-yabs/:
 Go to database and edit ps_shop_domain
 5) Check if the website works (clear cache)